umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-an-Event-Handler-v8.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Adding Event Handlers in Umbraco Forms" meta.Description: "See an example of validating a form server-side"
+meta.Title: "Adding Event Handlers in Umbraco Forms"
+description: "See an example of validating a form server-side"
 ---

 # Adding a server-side event handlers to Umbraco Forms